FastFig/FigChat-API/docs/REST.md

 FigChat REST API
 ================

 The FigChat REST API is used to create chat rooms, get chat room content, send messages to chat windows.
-All of the endpoints return JSON.
+All of the endpoints return `JSON` strings.
+All returned `JSON` will include a variable called `error`.
+If there were no errors with your request `error` will be `false`.
+If `error` is `true` then `error_msg` will contain an explination of what went wrong.

 New Room